Preliminary Availability Announcement - with photos of the guitar, in existing condition, prior to restoration.

-Although over the years it has proved difficult to get hold of these scarce and very much sought after Tenors to sell, I have sold a number now, including the one Richard Hawley had from me about 2 years ago, in addition to the all solid Birch H929TG Stella Tenors, and the Harmony Archtop Tenors I have sold.....see also current Preliminary Details on both Harmony Monterey H950T & Stella Tenors I have ready to restore.
+Although over the years it has proved difficult to get hold of these scarce and very much sought after Tenors to sell, I have sold a number now, including one to Richard Hawley, in addition to the all solid Birch H929TG Stella Tenor he had from me before that.

 My tenor guitar sales have been fascinating in regard to the quality of the players who have bought them, including one restored as a private project for the well-known Midlands-based Bluesman David Bristow.
 David is extremely happy with it, and footage of him gigging it is now available on YouTube - David Bristow - Three Fat Ladies!
 Sound is better on the one recorded at the Musician, Leicester.

-Another, partly rebuilt and restored, and in August sold to Richard Hawley, who has since bought another tenor...this time a Harmony Sovereign H1201TG from me, and again I have been in touch with Richard recently, and he is very happy with both of his tenors, and happy for me to use his endorsement.
+Another, partly rebuilt and restored sold to Richard Hawley, who has since bought another tenor...the Harmony Sovereign H1201TG, same as this one, and again I have been in touch with Richard since, and he is very happy with both of his tenors, and happy for me to use his endorsement.
+Other tenors have been shipped all around Europe, including to buyers in Denmark, Germany, Rome and Portugal!

 I am now finding that I regularly "pre-sell" my guitars, at the stage where I am still working on them, and although previously I had my doubts, this arrangement has now worked well in quite a number of cases, so I have decided to list some of the guitars coming through the workshop, in advance of them being fully ready, and welcome further enquiries.